Hastycodea/100-days-of-code/README.md

 The package focuses on polymorphism which is a key feature of OOP that enhances flexibility and reusability in code.
 The provided classes (User, Student, and Instructor) illustrate how polymorphism can be implemented through method overloading and method overriding, showcasing the power and simplicity of this concept in Java.
 ### Day 33
 This project demonstrates how to serialize and deserialize a Java object using the Serializable interface.
 The example involves an Instructor class that extends a User class and implements the Serializable interface.
+### Day 34
+The package focusses on annotations.
+Annotations in Java are a powerful mechanism that allows developers to provide metadata about the code.
+This metadata can be used by the compiler, the runtime environment, and various tools to enforce rules, generate code, or configure behaviors.